August 6, 2025

 In addition to major Earth events in 2011 (including a catastrophic earthquake and tsunami in Fukushima, Japan), “a massive protest movement began against the ruling order all over the world,” Dr. Calleman wrote, creating a tumultuous push for liberty, self-determination and freedom of expression.
 “The Arab Spring began with protests erupting over the globe, including the Occupy Movement in the United States and other countries.”

 And there was a royal wedding!
-Or as Allison Pearson wrote in Newsweek that year: “In a world gone to hell, thank God, a wedding!”
+Or as Allison Pearson wrote in Newsweek that spring: “In a world gone to hell, thank God, a wedding!”

 Throughout history, royal weddings have often been harbingers of change, seen as a unifying moment of coming together in gratitude and appreciation.
 But this royal wedding in Great Britain in 2011 marked a break in dutiful tradition with a message for the future: a future king of a thousand-year-old monarchy married for love.
 Instead of a business arrangement to acquire property, power, and prestige (and historically women were considered part of the property), this marriage was about a man and woman making a choice together — through love.